MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 #### What data is passed to Bing Search?

-For meetings with external participants, Bing search is used to find public company and attendee information by using attendee email domains and publicly available web content.
+The agent uses Bing Search to gather publicly available information and generate insights.
+For meetings with external participants, it uses attendee email domains to find public company and attendee information from web content.

-The search query might get processed at any of Bing's data centers, so it's possible that the information in the query might move across regions.
-The agent does not pass any Personally Identifiable Information (PII) to Bing Search.
+- The search query may be processed at any of Bing's data centers, so information in the query might move across regions.
+- The agent does not pass any Personally Identifiable Information (PII) to Bing Search.
+It only passes the search query constructed from the email domain or attendee name and company.
     - For **Company overview**, the service uses the external attendee email domain (for example, `contoso.com`) to identify likely company information from public sources.
-For example, if the lead's email is contoso.com, then we will send to Bing service following query: https://www.bing.com/search?q=contoso.com.
+For example, if the lead's email is contoso.com, the following query is sent to Bing service: `https://www.bing.com/search?q=contoso.com`.
-- For **External attendees**, the service performs a public profile lookup for external participants to provide role- and background-level context.
+    - For **External attendees**, the service performs a public profile lookup for external participants to provide role and background context.
+For example, if an external attendee is named Jane Doe and is associated with Contoso, the service may send the following queries: `https://www.bing.com/search?q=Jane+Doe+Contoso+role` or `https://www.bing.com/search?q=Jane+Doe+Contoso+LinkedIn`.
 - Search is limited to publicly available web content and is used only to generate pre-meeting context in the insights experience.

 ### End user